Mike-Mortensen-Portfolio/Oiski.School.THOP/README.md

 through the **MQTT protocol**.
 The Api will then store it in an InfluxDB.
 The Mobile application will pull this data and display it using a graph (_See [architecture](#thop-architecture)_).

+*28/05/2023* - Introduced Blazor Server Application to act as another client.
+There's no inherent difference in flow between the mobile **MAUI Client** and the **Blazor Server** application, as shown on the [architecture](#thop-architecture) diagram below.

 ---

 ## Table of Contents